Grelot/blog/content/articles/what-playing-in-rock-bands-taught-me-about-collaboration/index.md

 ## Early Years

-I studied piano and music theory in the conservatoire.
+I studied piano and music theory in the conservatoire for five years.
 After the conservatoire, I specialized in jazz piano and the art of improvisation for one year.
 One summer in the countryside, a friend introduced me to the guitar, We were obsessed by *Nirvana*, *The Red Hot Chili Peppers* and *Gorillaz*.
 I continued playing piano exploring blues and jazz scores by *Tom Waits* and *John Coltrane*.
 Finally, an older pianist friend taught me about bal musette and how to play pop songs on the synthesizer.

 By high school, I started playing in rock band, performing covers of heavy metal and rock bands such as *Radiohead*, *Muse*, and *Metallica*.
 I progressively gave up piano to learn guitar and bass instead.